 Don't Wait to Get Treatment for a Heel Fissure!

 If you have diabetes and a crack has developed on one or both of your heels, you need to see a podiatrist right away.
 It's unlikely that the fissure will resolve itself, and each passing day increases your risk of severe infection.
 Our foot and ankle specialists can examine your feet carefully and devise a comprehensive plan to get your feet in tiptop shape.
-Simply request an appointment online or speak with our team in Twin Falls or Burley by calling (208) 731-6321.
+Simply request an appointment online or speak with our team in Twin Falls by calling (208) 731-6321.